Medicare in Connecticut

-- All counties in Connecticut have at least 39 Medicare Advantage plans available for 2021.
+- All counties in Connecticut have at least 44 Medicare Advantage plans available for 2023; some areas have as many as 58.

-- 14 insurers offer Medigap plans in Connecticut; all plans are guaranteed-issue and community-rated at all times.
-Connecticut requires Medigap insurers to offer at least Plan A (and Plans B and C if the insurers sells them) to beneficiaries under age 65.
+- 13 insurers offer Medigap plans in Connecticut; all plans are guaranteed-issue and community-rated at all times.
+Connecticut requires Medigap insurers to offer at least Plan A (and Plans B and D — and C if the beneficiary became Medicare-eligible prior to 2020 — if the insurers sell them) to beneficiaries under age 65.

-- There are 27 stand-alone Medicare Part D prescription plans available in Connecticut in 2020, with premiums that range from about $7 to $135 per month.
-About 40 percent of Connecticut Medicare beneficiaries have stand-alone Medicare Part D plans.
+- There are 24 stand-alone Medicare Part D prescription plans available in Connecticut for 2023, with premiums that range from about $7 to $127 per month.
+But less than a third of Connecticut Medicare beneficiaries have stand-alone Medicare Part D plans.

 Medicare enrollment in Connecticut

-As of October 2020, Medicare enrollment in Connecticut stood at 693,378 people, amounting to about 19 percent of the state’s population.
+As of mid-2023, Medicare enrollment in Connecticut stood at 728,371 people, amounting to about 20% of the state’s population.
 As is the case nationwide, Medicare enrollment in Connecticut is comprised mostly of people who are eligible due to their age (i.e., being at least 65).

 But younger Americans gain Medicare eligibility after they have been receiving disability benefits for 24 months, or have ALS or end-stage renal disease.
-In Connecticut, 13 percent of beneficiaries are eligible due to disability rather than age (nationwide, it’s 15 percent).
+In Connecticut, 10% of beneficiaries are eligible due to disability rather than age (nationwide, it’s a little under 12%).

 Medicare beneficiaries can choose from among several options to access Medicare coverage.
 The first choice is between Medicare Advantage, where an individual enrolls with a private health plan that is under contract with the federal government to provide Medicare coverage, or Original Medicare, where benefits are paid directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.